 Make a well in the center of the mounded flour and butter mixture and pour the egg and zest into it.
 Use a fork to incorporate the liquid into the solid ingredients, then use your fingertips.

 Knead lightly just until the dough comes together into a ball.
 Use some all-purpose flour as needed to flour your hands to prevent excessive sticking.

 Shape the dough into a flat disk 1 inch / 2.5 cm thick and wrap in plastic wrap.
 Place the dough in the refrigerator and chill for at least two hours.
 I usually make it the evening before and refrigerate it overnight.How to prepare the bottom layer of the crostata

-Take the pasta frolla out of the refrigerator and unwrap it.
+Take the pasta frolla out of the fridge and unwrap it.
 I recommend you roll the dough on a piece of parchment paper or the plastic film in which it was wrapped as it is quite crumbly.

 Lightly dust with flour the top of the dough and the surface on which you are rolling it.
 Keep some flour handy to lightly dust the dough as you go along.